On Subgradients of Convex Functions and Orlicz Pseudo-Norms for Vector-Valued Functions: Differentiability and Subgradients of Convex Functions

 Anyway, since the functions $(L(x + \ep e_i) - L(x))/\ep$ are monotone in $\ep$, the right and left partial derivatives \bee \partial_i^+ L(x) & = & \lim_{\ep \downarrow 0} \frac{L(x + \ep e_i) - L(x)}{\ep}, \\ \partial_i^- L(x) & = & \lim_{\ep \uparrow 0} \frac{L(x + \ep e_i) - L(x)}{\ep} \ene exist, are finite, and represent Borel measurable functions satisfying $\partial_i^- L(x) \leq \partial_i^+ L(x)$.
 As a consequence, the set $E$ may be represented as

 Hence this set is Borel measurable, and the gradient function $\nabla L(x)$ is Borel measurable as well on $E$.
 In fact, the function $\nabla L$ is continuous on $E$ (cf. \cite{R}).
 This implies that if $L$ is differentiable everywhere, then it is $C^1$-smooth.
+For various results about convex functions, let us also refer to the book \cite{Ho}.

 For $x \in \R^n$, consider the subdifferential \be \partial L(x) = \Big\{y \in \R^n: L(z) \geq L(x) + \left<y,z-x\right> \ {\rm for \ all} \ z \in \R^n\Big\}, \en which is not empty, by the convexity of $L$.
 Vectors in this set are called subgradients of $L$ at the point $x$.
 If $L$ is differentiable at $x$, then $\partial L(x)$ contains only one vector $y = \nabla L(x)$.